 Parameter Description The channel bandwidth for 802.11n standard in the 2.4GHz band (the 2.4 GHz tab).
 20 MHz : 802.11n clients operate at 20MHz channels.
 20/40 MHz : 802.11n clients operate at 20MHz or 40MHz channels.
 Bandwidth The channel bandwidth for 802.11n and 802.11ac standards in 5GHz band (the 5 GHz tab).
 20 MHz : 802.11n and 802.11ac clients operate at 20MHz channels.
 20/40 MHz : 802.11n and 802.11ac clients operate at 20MHz or 40MHz channels.
 20/40/80 MHz : 802.11ac clients operate at 20MHz, 40MHz, or 80MHz channels.
 Available on the 2.4 GHz tab.
 Autonegotiation 20/40 (Coexistence) Move the switch to the right to let the router to automatically choose the most suitable channel bandwidth (20MHz or 40MHz) for the connected devices (this setting can substantially lower the data transfer rate of your wireless network).
-The switch is displayed when the 20/40 MHz value is selected from the Bandwidth drop-down list.
 TX power The transmit power (in percentage terms) of the router.
-Drop multicast Move the switch to the right to disable multicasting for the router's WLAN.
-Move the switch to the left to enable multicasting from the WAN connection selected on the Advanced / IGMP page.
 Available on the 2.4 GHz tab.
-B/G protection The 802.11b and 802.11g protection function is used to minimize collisions between devices of your wireless network.
+The 802.11b and 802.11g protection function is used to minimize collisions between devices of your wireless network.
 Select a value from the drop-down list.
-Auto : The protection function is enabled and disabled automatically depending on the state of the network (this value is recommended if your wireless local area network consists of both 802.11b and 802.11g devices).
-Always On: The protection function is always enabled (this setting can substantially lower the efficiency of your wireless network).
+B/G protection Auto : The protection function is enabled and disabled automatically depending on the state of the network (this value is recommended if your wireless local area network consists of both 802.11b and 802.11g devices).
+Always On : The protection function is always enabled (this setting can substantially lower the efficiency of your wireless network).
 Always Off: The protection function is always disabled.

-Parameter Description Short GI Guard interval (in nanoseconds).
+Short GI Guard interval (in nanoseconds).
 This parameter defines the interval between symbols transmitted when the router is communicating to wireless devices.
 Enable : the router uses the 400 ns short guard interval.
 Only for the wireless network operating modes which support 802.11n and 802.11ac standards (see the value of the Wireless mode dropdown list on the Wi-Fi / Basic Settings page).
 Disable : the router uses the 800 ns standard guard interval.

+Parameter Description Drop multicast Move the switch to the right to disable multicasting for the router's WLAN.
+Move the switch to the left to enable multicasting from the WAN connection selected on the Advanced / IGMP/MLD page.
+Enable TX Beamforming TX Beamforming is the signal processing/directing technique which helps to support a high enough transfer rate in the areas with difficult conditions for the signal propagation.
+Move the switch to the right to improve the signal quality.
+Adaptivity mode Move the switch to the right to prevent your wireless network from interfering with radars and other mobile or stationary radio systems.
+Such a setting can slow down the router's WLAN.
 Beacon period The time interval (in milliseconds) between packets sent to synchronize the wireless network.
 RTS threshold The minimum size (in bytes) of a packet for which an RTS frame is transmitted.
 Frag threshold The maximum size (in bytes) of a non-fragmented packet.
 Larger packets are fragmented (divided).
-DTIM period The number of beacon frames between sending DTIM messages (messages notifying on broadcast or multicast transmission).
+DTIM period The time period (in seconds) between sending a DTIM (a message notifying on broadcast or multicast transmission) and data transmission.
 Station Keep Alive The time interval (in seconds) between keep alive checks of wireless devices from your WLAN.
 When the value 0 is specified, the checking is disabled.